-Cyclones of synoptic and sub-synoptic scale are powered by one or both of two energy sources: the available potential energy (APE) associated with isobaric temperature gradients (baroclinity), and fluxes of enthalpy (sensible and latent heat) from the ocean to the atmosphere1.
+Cyclones of synoptic and sub-synoptic scale are powered by one or both of two energy sources: the available potential energy (APE) associated with isobaric temperature gradients (baroclinity), and fluxes of enthalpy (sensible and latent heat) from the ocean to the atmosphere.
 A normal extratropical cyclone over land is an example of the former, while the latter is epitomized by a classical tropical cyclone.
 Extratropical transitioning, tropical transitioning, and hybrid cyclones are powered by both sources, with the relative proportion usually varying over the life of the storm.
 We note that tropical cyclones often originate in disturbances, such as African easterly waves, that derive their energy from isobaric temperature gradients.

-Like tropical cyclones, cyclops are powered by surface enthalpy fluxes, but differ from the former in that the required potential intensity is produced locally and transiently by baroclinic processes, whereas it is always present in the seasons and regions where tropical cyclones develop.
+We argue that, Llike tropical cyclones, X-cyclonecyclops are powered by surface enthalpy fluxes, but differ from the former in that the required thermodynamic potential potential intensity is produced locally and transiently by baroclinic processes, whereas thermodynamic potential it is always present in the seasons and regions where tropical cyclones develop.
+And, like tropical cyclones, they are often triggered by baroclinic processes.
 Cyclops closely resemble the strongly baroclinic cases of tropical transition defined and discussed by Davis and Bosart (2004), except that they occur in regions where the climatological potential intensity is too small for tropical cyclogenesis, relying on synoptic-scale perturbations that locally enhance potential intensity in space and time.
 (Bosart and Davis (2004) confined their attention to tropical cyclone formation in regions of high sea surface temperature, stating that ""The precursor cyclone must occlude and remain over warm water (>~26°C) for at least a day following occlusion."
 Similarly, McTaggart-Cowan et al. (2008) and McTaggart-Cowan et al. (2013) only examined cases of tropical transition that resulted in named tropical cyclones.)